 Another reason why fragrance is included in so many skincare products is because lots of these products don’t smell good naturally.
 Nobody wants to use a product that smells bad – whether that product is beneficial for your skin or not.
 Remember how we hated taking medicine as child, even though we knew it would make us feel better?
 It’s the same idea.

 So, About Essential Oils…

-Essential oils are oils naturally derived from plants, flowers, barks, and resins.
+Essential oils are oils that are naturally derived from plants, flowers, barks, and resins.

-The reasons why some people or companies might prefer them is because they do smell good.
-And we actually know the exact oil that we’re dealing with (as opposed to the non-disclosed components of fragrance).
+The reason why some people or companies prefer essential oils is because they smell good and they know the exactly what they're dealing with as opposed to the non-disclosed components of a fragrance.

-On top of that, some essential oils also provide extra skin benefits.
+On top of that, some essential oils also provide skin benefits.
 For example, rosemary essential oil is great for those with acne.
-Lavender oil is known for its calming scent and ability to induce a state of calmness.
+Lavender oil is known for its calming aroma and ability to induce a state of calmness.

-However, even though essential oils are generally more trustworthy than synthetic fragrance, some people might still have an allergic reaction to them.
+However, even though essential oils are generally more trustworthy than synthetic fragrance, some people might still be allergic to them.

 It’s actually not that simple.

 Sometimes skincare products don’t smell nice naturally.
-So to combat that, a company could also choose to add fragrance ingredients to cover up those smells.
-The end-product doesn’t have a smell.
+So to combat that, a company might add fragrance ingredients to mask the scent, resulting in an unscented product.
 And that’s what fragrance-free or unscented means.